priedeler/T06_MusikPopularity/README.md

 - **Random Forest:** `RandomForestClassifier(n_estimators=200)` as a non-linear ensemble baseline.

 All models were trained on the same train/test split and evaluated with Accuracy, Precision, Recall, F1, and ROC AUC to ensure a fair comparison.
-Lyrics-based features are covered separately in **Part B: Extending the Analysis with Lyrics**.

 - **`requirements.txt`**: Python dependencies required to run the notebooks.

 ---